-Following the presentation of each argument, the jurors/judges will complete an evaluation for each participant.
-At the conclusion of the preliminary round, the jurors will also rank the top four participants who will move onto the final round.
-The same five jurors/judges will score each of the participants in all rounds.
+Following the presentation of each argument, the jurors/judges will complete an evaluation for each competitor.
+At the conclusion of the preliminary round, the jurors will also rank the top four highest scoring competitors who will advance to the final round.
+The same panel of jurors/judges will score each of the competitors in all rounds.